 But the ‘meta’ in metadata is the modern, self-referential kind – metadata is data about data.
 It’s data that describes itself, or at least the object or packet it belongs to.

-In this post, we’ll find out more about what metadata is and what it’s used for – including implications for your privacy.
+This guide will examine what metadata is and what it’s used for – including implications for your privacy.

-It started in the library
+Metadata began in the library

 In a nutshell, metadata is used to organize information so it’s easier to discover and use.